Kelta-King/IP-Helper/README.md

-# Tiny-URL
+# IP-Helper
-Repository to generate a tiny URL of long url and access it.
+A small repo which contains the helper functions to check the IPs of the system.